wp-plugins/fullscreen-slides/readme.txt

 = Features =

 * Easy to add to any post or page - just insert a shortcode.
-* Custom image organizer.
-Easy to manage large galleries.
+* Custom image uploader and organizer.
 * Compatible with all major browsers and mobile devices.

 = Custom Image Uploader and Organizer =